askST: New to filing income tax? Here’s a guide

 Expenses can include property tax incurred during the rental period, premiums paid on fire insurance, repairs done during the rental period, and cost of maintaining the property.

-Donations that are tax deductible include cash donations for local and overseas causes, donations of public shares, artefacts to museums, donations under the public art tax incentive scheme, and donations of land or buildings.
+Donations that are tax-deductible include cash donations for local and overseas causes, donations of public shares, artefacts to museums, donations under the public art tax incentive scheme, and donations of land or buildings.

-For local causes, only cash donations made to an approved Institution of a Public Character (IPC) or the Singapore Government are tax deductible.
+However, not all cash donations made to charities are tax-deductible.
+For local causes, only cash donations made to an approved Institution of a Public Character (IPC) or the Singapore Government are tax-deductible.
 Not all registered charities are approved IPCs.

-You can find out which organisations are approved IPCs at the Charity Portal.
+You can find out which organisations are approved IPCs on the Charity Portal.

 Q: How much will I be taxed?